KurtisLiggett/Simple-IP-Config/README.md

 * Save unlimited number of profiles for quickly changing settings
 * Shortcuts for most actions
 * Send to tray for later use
-* Absolutely FREE!
-No ads!
+* Free for personal and commercial use

 Installing
 ---